What is the Broccoli Haircut? A Complete Guide to the Gen Z Hairstyle

 - TikTok boy hair: A catch-all for this aesthetic

 K-pop fans might also recognize this as similar to styles worn by artists like Jungkook of BTS, though the Korean variation tends to be softer and less aggressively curly.
+If you want the full taxonomy of related looks, the broccoli cut guide breaks down how each name maps to a slightly different cut.

 Who Made the Broccoli Haircut Famous?